MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ## Analyze your app's usage

 On the **Overview** page, you can see the total number of active users for your app.
-These metrics are available for the apps that are published to the Teams store or an org's app catalog through **Developer Portal for Teams** (or App Studio) and scoped to each individual app ID.
+The app usage metrics are available for the apps that are published to the Teams store or an org's app catalog through **Developer Portal for Teams** (or App Studio) and scoped to each individual app ID.

 > [!NOTE]
 > Usage analytics are only available for new apps published to your org through **Developer Portal for Teams**.
-Usage analytics for all published Teams store apps, see [Teams apps usage report](/office/dev/store/teams-apps-usage).
+For more information on usage analytics for all published teams store app, see [Teams apps usage report](/office/dev/store/teams-apps-usage).

 | Metric | Definition |
 | :-----------------------| :------------------------------------------------------------------------------------------------------|